LabyMod/labymod4-api-wiki/docs/pages/addon/rendering/entity-snapshots.md

     public class ExampleExtraKeys {

-        // The key must be something unique and should contain the namespace of your addon public static final ExtraKey<ExampleUserSnapshot> EXAMPLE_USER = ExtraKey.of("example_user", ExampleUserSnapshot.class);
+        // The key must be something unique within your addon; it will automatically include your addon's namespace public static final ExtraKey<ExampleUserSnapshot> EXAMPLE_USER = ExtraKey.of("example_user", ExampleUserSnapshot.class);

         // ... add more keys as required